disarticulate/build-latest-nginx/README.md

   *  <a href="https://bitbucket.org/nginx-goodies/nginx-sticky-module-ng"> sticky module</a>

-Optionally it allows to change the <b>server string</b> returned in http headers.
+Optionally it allows to change the <b>server string returned in http headers</b> .

 Tested on Debian 8.4 (jessie).
 With  small changes works also on Centos.